 Due to the small nature of our schools, SEND and non-SEND attainment comparisons are not published in this document.
 If you would like further information please contact the Head teacher.

 Other reports reviewing SEND provision

-The latest OFSTED reports for each school are available on the schools website: https://pioneerfederation.co.uk/ The recent East Sussex SEND review at East Hoathly (November 2022) indicated:
+The latest OFSTED reports for each school are available on the schools website: https://pioneerfederation.co.uk/ See individual schools section for a summary.